Consumer Protection

 Resolution

-We pursue maximum damages: correction of your credit report, statutory damages up to $1,000 per violation, actual damages for financial harm and emotional distress, punitive damages for reckless behavior, and attorney's fees — all paid by the credit bureau or furnisher.
+We pursue the remedies the facts support: correction of your credit report, actual damages for financial harm and emotional distress, statutory damages between $100 and $1,000 for willful noncompliance, punitive damages where appropriate, and recoverable attorney's fees and costs.

 Typical timelines: Consultation within 24 hours.
 Demand letter within 1–2 weeks.
 Many cases settle within several months once the bureau recognizes its liability.
 Full litigation may take 6–12 months depending on complexity.